Temazepam: Adverse effects

 In September 2020, the U.S. Food and Drug Administration (FDA) required the boxed warning be updated for all benzodiazepine medicines to describe the risks of abuse, misuse, addiction, physical dependence, and withdrawal reactions consistently across all the medicines in the class.

 Common

-Side effects typical of hypnotic benzodiazepines are related to CNS depression, and include somnolence, sedation, dizziness, fatigue, ataxia, headache, lethargy, impairment of memory and learning, longer reaction time and impairment of motor functions (including coordination problems), slurred speech, decreased physical performance, numbed emotions, reduced alertness, muscle weakness, blurred vision (in higher doses), and inattention.
-Euphoria was rarely reported with its use.
-According to the U.S. Food and Drug Administration, temazepam had an incidence of euphoria of 1.5%, much more rarely reported than headaches and diarrhea.
-Anterograde amnesia may also develop, as may respiratory depression in higher doses.
+Side effects are typical of hypnotic benzodiazepines, though temazepam has more pronounced CNS depressant effects, and include somnolence, sedation, dizziness, fatigue, ataxia, headache, lethargy, impairment of memory and learning, longer reaction time and impairment of motor functions (including coordination problems), slurred speech, decreased physical performance, numbed emotions, reduced alertness, muscle weakness, blurred vision (especially in higher doses or in those with low tolerance), and inattention.
+Euphoria was a reported side effect with its use, which is uncommon or not ever reported amongst benzodiazepines.
+According to the U.S. Food and Drug Administration, temazepam had an incidence of euphoria of 1.5%, which is considered rare.
+Feelings of euphoria, pleasant sedation, and inner feelings of peace are reported by those who abuse drugs, particularly in those who use temazepam intravenously.
+It has the highest ratings reported among benzodiazepines by recreational drug users.
+Drug users tend have a higher preference for temazepam over other benzodiazepines.
+The three most common reasons for temazepam preference were due to speed of onset, that a it was 'strong' and that it gave a good 'high'.
+Anterograde amnesia is also common, and respiratory depression in higher doses has proven to be fatal, even when temazepam is taken alone.
+In medical literature from Australia, Ireland, the UK, Canada, and the United States, temazepam is the only benzodiazepine which has been fatal in overdoses without combination with other CNS depresssants.
+This unique feature is due to the toxicity of the drug, which numerous studies have ranked it as being most toxic.

 A 2009 meta-analysis found a 44% higher rate of mild infections, such as pharyngitis or sinusitis, in people taking Temazepam or other hypnotic drugs compared to those taking a placebo.